Vipassana Vs Samatha Meditation

 Vipassana means ‘insight’ and is concerned with the development of a clear awareness of what is happening as it happens.
 Samatha on the other hand, which can be translated as ‘concentration’ or ‘tranquility’ involves bringing the mind to rest as it focuses deeply on one specific thing without wandering.
 That thing might be the breath, a mantra or prayer, or something visual such as a dot on the wall, a candle flame, a flower, or a religious image.
 All extraneous thoughts and perceptions are dispensed with as the mind settles into a Samatha practice.

-As the practice progresses, the mind enters deeper and deeper levels of concentration, and as it does so an immense feeling of calmness pervades the whole body and mind leading to a state of tranquility or rapture, the true nature of which can only be understood through direct experience.
+As the practice progresses, the mind enters deeper and deeper levels of concentration.
+This process spreads an immense feeling of calmness throughout the whole body and mind, leading to tranquility or rapture.
+Only direct experience reveals the true nature of this state.
 This temporary feeling lasts until the meditator ends the session.

 These deep levels of direct experience in a Samatha practice are called jhanas and there are eight of them.
 They are clearly codified and measurable states of consciousness.
 As you move from one jhana to the next you pass through deeper levels of concentration and the possibility of distraction from the meditative state becomes less and less.